The Dichotomy in the Nuclear and Host Galaxy Properties of High-redshift Quasars: Results

 \subsection{Host Galaxy Stellar Mass}

-Stellar masses (or upper limits) have already been published for 11 of the 31 AGNs in our sample, including two from SHELLQs \citep{Ding2023Nature}, five from EIGER \citep{Yue2024ApJ}, and four from CEERS \citep{Harikane2023ApJ}.
-These studies employed a two-step method to derive $M_\ast$: imaging decomposition to detect possible host galaxy emission, followed by SED fitting.
-Comparison of our stellar masses with those from the literature reveals that the two sets of meaqsurements are generally consistent, with a slight tendency for our values to be higher ($\bar{\Delta} \log\,M_\ast = 0.22$~dex; Figure~\ref{fig:masscomp}).
+Stellar masses (or upper limits thereof) have already been published for 11 of the 31 AGNs in our sample, including two from SHELLQs \citep{Ding2023Nature}, five from EIGER \citep{Yue2024ApJ}, and four from CEERS \citep{Harikane2023ApJ}.
+These studies employed a two-step method to derive $M_\ast$: image fitting to detect possible host galaxy emission, followed by SED fitting of the decomposed host photometry.
+Comparison of our stellar masses with those from the literature reveals that the two sets of meaqsurements are generally consistent, with a slight tendency for our values to be higher ($\bar{\Delta} \log\,M_\ast = 0.21$~dex; Figure~\ref{fig:masscomp}).
 However, we emphasize that our stellar mass measurements are likely to be more robust.
-We use a multi-band decomposition approach that ensures that the imaging model of the host galaxy is consistent across multiple bands and aligns with the SED model of the AGN.
+We use a multiband decomposition approach that ensures that the imaging model of the host galaxy is consistent across multiple bands and aligns with the SED model of the AGN.
 Extensive mock simulations (Section~\ref{sec:reliability}) validate our methodology, confirming that we can recover accurate stellar masses even in the presence of a luminous quasar.

 Despite these improvements, stellar mass derivation remains sensitive to assumptions about the galaxy's SED. \citet{Yue2024ApJ} show that SED parameters are poorly constrained using \texttt{Prospector} \citep{Johnson2021ApJS} when only three photometric points are available.
-For instance, although our measurement of the host galaxy flux of J0148+0600, $\log \, f_{\rm 356W} = 1.47 \pm 0.07$, agrees with the value of 1.4 reported by \citet{Yue2024ApJ}, our derived stellar mass is 0.44~dex higher than their value of $\log \, (M_\ast/M_\odot) = 10.64$, likely as a consequence of differences in assumed dust extinction and SFH.
-In the case of J1030+0524 and J1148+5251, our stellar masses exceed the upper limits from \citet{Yue2024ApJ}, even though, by our estimation, their detection limit is comparable to ours. \citet{Yue2024ApJ} calculated their $M_\ast$ upper limits by scaling the SED of J0148+0600, which, as mentioned above, yields a lower stellar mass than our measurement.
+For instance, although our measurement of the host galaxy flux of J0148+0600, for which $\log \, f_{\rm 356W} = 1.47 \pm 0.07$, agrees well with the value of 1.4 reported by \citet{Yue2024ApJ} (also shown in Appendix~\ref{app:hostmag}), our derived stellar mass is 0.44~dex higher than their value of $\log \, (M_\ast/M_\odot) = 10.64$, likely as a consequence of differences in assumed dust extinction and SFH.
+In the case of J1148+5251, our stellar mass exceeds the upper limit from \citet{Yue2024ApJ}, even though, by our estimation, their detection limit is comparable to ours. \citet{Yue2024ApJ} calculated their $M_\ast$ upper limit by scaling the SED of J0148+0600, which, as mentioned above, yields a lower stellar mass than our measurement.